josemh301/ML-Mastery/README.md

 # Road to ML Mastery

 Welcome to my learning journey in the realm of Machine Learning.
-"Road to ML Mastery" chronicles my transformative journey from Python's foundational concepts to mastering advanced machine learning frameworks.
+"Road to ML Mastery" chronicles my transformative journey from Python's foundational concepts to mastering advanced Machine Learning frameworks.
 As I venture deeper into the world of ML, this repository serves as a testament to my dedication, progress, and skills.
-It's meticulously crafted to showcase my expertise in TensorFlow, TF-Serving, JAX, and XLA/MLIR, building upon a foundational understanding of Python.
+It's meticulously crafted to showcase my expertise in **TensorFlow**, TF-Serving, JAX, and XLA/MLIR, building upon a foundational understanding of Python.

 ## Purpose

-This repository is a reflection of my commitment to excellence in the multifaceted world of machine learning.
+This repository is a reflection of my commitment to excellence in the multifaceted world of Machine Learning.
 It's designed to provide future recruiters, peers, and collaborators with a comprehensive view of my capabilities and growth in this domain.
 Whether you're a recruiter assessing my skills, a peer looking for collaboration, or an enthusiast seeking inspiration, I invite you to explore my journey.

 ## Table of Contents
 1. Deepen Your Python Knowledge